sgmurphy/wordpress-plugins/widget-options/readme.txt

 == Changelog ==

+= 4.0.5.1 =

+* Fixed: Notification about the new features

 = 4.0.5 =

 * Added: Additional options for category visibility, can now select Archive and Single posts, Archive only, or Singe Posts only